 \section{Introduction}

-Image patch matching is a fundamental task in computer vision aiming to determine the correspondence between two image patches.
-Multimodal patch matching focuses on matching patches originating from different sources, such as visible RGB and near-infrared (NIR).
-Such patches are inherently more difficult to match due to the non-linear and unknown variations in pixel intensities, varying lighting conditions and colors.
-In particular, multimodal images are the manifestations of different physical attributes of the depicted objects, and the acquisition devices.
-There are a gamut of multimodal patch matching applications, such as fusing information in medical imaging devices \cite{MedicalImageRegistration} and multi-sensor images alignment \cite{MultiSensorAlignment}.
+The matching of image patches is a fundamental task in computer vision, aiming to determine the correspondence of detected keypoints by encoding and matching the patches around them using feature point detectors and descriptors.
+Multimodal patch matching focuses on matching patches originating from different sensors, such as visible RGB and near-infrared (NIR).
+Such patches are inherently more difficult to match due to the nonlinear and unknown variations in pixel intensities, varying lighting conditions, and colors.
+In particular, multimodal images are manifestations of different physical attributes of the depicted objects and the acquisition devices.
+There is a wide range of multimodal patch matching applications, such as information fusion in medical imaging devices \cite {MedicalImageRegistration} and multisensor image alignment \cite {MultiSensorAlignment}.

-Pioneering work \cite{SIFT_RT, symmetric_SIFT, multispectral_image_fp} extended classical local image descriptors such as SIFT \cite{SIFT} and SURF \cite{surf} to multimodal matching, attempting to derive appearance-invariant feature descriptors.
-The resulting descriptors were matched using the Euclidean distance, but showed limited results, being unable to capture high-level structural information.
-Recently, deep learning models were shown to be the most effective \cite{PN_net, Q-net, TS-net, multisensor, BetterAndFaster}, allowing improved performance across multiple modalities.
-Contemporary state-of-the-art (SOTA) approaches are based on training a Siamese CNN \cite{siamesenn}, either by directly outputting pairwise patch matching probabilities \cite{Zagoruyko,MatchNet,TS-net}, or by outputting the patches feature descriptors and encoding their similarity in a latent space \cite{SimoSerra,HardNet,L2Net}, an approach denoted as descriptor learning.
+Pioneering work \cite{SIFT_RT, symmetric_SIFT, multispectral_image_fp} extended classical local image descriptors such as SIFT \cite{SIFT} and SURF \cite{surf} to multimodal matching, attempting to derive appearance-invariant descriptors.
+Matching the resulting descriptors using the Euclidean distance yielded limited results, as high-level structural information could not be captured.
+Recently, deep learning models have been shown to be the most effective \cite{PN_net, Q-net, TS-net, multisensor, BetterAndFaster}, allowing for improved performance in multiple modalities.
+Contemporary state-of-the-art (SOTA) approaches are based on training a Siamese CNN \cite{siamesenn}, either by directly outputting pairwise patch matching probabilities \cite{Zagoruyko,MatchNet,TS-net}, or by outputting the patches feature descriptors and encode their similarity in a latent space \cite{SimoSerra,HardNet,L2Net}, an approach denoted as descriptor learning.